oliviervd/LDES_TO_PG/README.md

 * Thesaurus (conceptlist)
 * Agent list: agents (creators, persons and intstitutions) that are related to the published objects.

+## USAGE

+for example if you want to fetch data from Design Museum Gent en Huis Van Alijn you use the following line of code in CLI:
+`python3 main.py --fetch DMG --fetch HVA`

 ## License
 This project is released as an open-source project under the MIT License